- Booster Gold

 Villains: 1000, Blackguard, Director of Death, Mindancer

-Supporting: Cindy Mills, Dirk Davis, Doctor Klyburn, Jack & Jill, Myron, Rose Forrest, Sam Carson, Skeets I, Skip Andrews, Trixie Collins
+Supporting: Cindy Mills, Dirk Davis, Doctor Klyburn, Jack and Jill, Myron, Rose Forrest, Sam Carson, Skeets I, Skip Andrews, Trixie Collins

 Setting: Metropolis, DCU, USA, 20th-century